raspberrypilearning/fruit-machine/en/step_1.md

 title: What you will learn
 ---

++ Choosing items randomly from a list
-+ Using randomness in games
++ Creating graphics in the Wolfram Langauge
-+ Keeping score
-+ Creating interactivity in the Wolfram Language
++ Using `Manipulate` in the Wolfram Language

+If you have never used the Wolfram Language before, follow [this guide](https://projects.raspberrypi.org/en/projects/getting-started-with-mathematica).
+You'll need to look at Starting Mathematica and Programming in Mathematica.

 --- /collapse ---